that-guy-iain/boneclone/.junie/guidelines.md

 3) Dry run: consider commenting out the Push call in operations.CopyFiles while testing changes, or run against a disposable repo.
 4) Test: go test -race ./...

+Git Usage:
+- ALL CHANGES ARE TO BE STAGED TO GIT